 Mull is a place that will grow on you only if you have the time and patience to explore.
 And if you do, you will discover why it was voted one of the most beautiful places in Scotland by the Rough Guides readers.
 And check here to find a nice accommodation on the Isle of Mull.

 TobermoryTh chief town of Mull island, Tobermory, at the northern tip of the island, is easily the most attractive fishing port on the west coast of Scotland.
 Its clusters of brightly coloured houses and boats shelter in a bay backed by a steep bluff.

-Apart from the beauty of the setting, the harbour’s shops are good for browsing, and you could pay a visit to the Mull Museum, on Main Street, which packs in a great deal of information as well as artefacts – including a few objects salvaged from the sixteenth-century wreck of the San Juan, a Spanish Armada ship that sank in the bay.
+Apart from the beauty of the setting, the harbour’s shops are good for browsing.
+You can also visit the Mull Museum on Main Street, which packs in a great deal of information as well as artefacts, including a few objects salvaged from the sixteenth-century wreck of the San Juan, a Spanish Armada ship that sank in the bay.